 Judith A. Dwyer, Ph.D.

-“The Academy of Notre Dame is committed to the pioneering legacy of the Sisters of Notre Dame de Namur," noted Dr. Dwyer.
-"Its graduates are recognized for their leadership, innovation and service.
+“The Academy of Notre Dame is committed to the pioneering legacy of the Sisters of Notre Dame de Namur,” noted Dr. Dwyer.
+“Our graduates are recognized for their leadership, innovation, and service.
 I look forward to having Notre Dame students become even greater citizens of the international community, with the world as their classroom.
 I am honored to lead an institution so dedicated to excellence within the critical formative years of middle and high school students.”

 Dr. Dwyer earned her doctorate in theology from the Catholic University of America, her master's degree from Duquesne University, and her undergraduate degree from Chestnut Hill College.
 She also earned a pontifical degree (STL) from Weston Jesuit School of Theology.

 Dr. Dwyer's postdoctoral work includes study at Oxford and Harvard Universities and the Kellogg School of Management at Northwestern University.
 A Fulbright scholar, she is the author of numerous publications and has lectured internationally.

 A native of the Chestnut Hill area, Dr. Dwyer began her administrative career at Villanova University as assistant dean of the College of Liberal Arts and Sciences.
 Prior to this work, she taught at all levels of education—elementary, secondary, and higher education—at Catholic institutions in the Philadelphia area.

 To view Dr. Dwyer's Q&A with Main Line Today, click here.

 Jacqueline Coccia, M.A.